Enduro Sporting RegULATIONS

 C. The Chief Tech Inspector will report any questions or doubts about a car’s compliance to the Race Director or Event Lead.

-D. For each impounded car, weight and other items appropriate for the class may be inspected.
+D. For each impounded car, weight, fuel capacity, and other items appropriate for the class may be inspected.

 E. Scales/Weighing Cars